The Zoo (New Zealand TV series)

-The Zoo is a New Zealand observational documentary series, made by Greenstone TV, that follows the lives of Auckland Zoo's animals and zookeepers.
-The series explores the new arrivals and births of Auckland Zoo, to the fights, illnesses and mating rituals, how the animals are fed and how they live.
-The series' production crew are based full-time at the zoo, but the series also follows zookeepers overseas on zoo-related trips.
+The Zoo was a New Zealand observational documentary series, made by Greenstone TV, that followed the lives of Auckland Zoo's animals and zookeepers.
+The series explored the new arrivals and births of Auckland Zoo, to the fights, illnesses and mating rituals, how the animals are fed and how they live.
+The series' production crew were based full-time at the zoo, but the series also followed zookeepers overseas on zoo-related trips.